Plainspoken Coffee. A Coffee Review for Ordinary People by Ordinary People, #43.

 The Macquipucuna Foundation’s coffee is roasted by 1000 Faces Coffee, located in Athens, GA.
 This particular microlot comes from one of the farms owned by the Foundation that is part of the Café Chocó Andes project; Finca Orongo in Pichincha province, near the community of Palmitopamba.
 At one time, it was completely deforested.
 It consists of typica and caturra, and is grown at 1400 to 1700 meters.

 This coffee is not certified organic or shade-grown, although it is grown under these conditions.
 Coffee & Conservation readers know that I have mixed feelings about certification, in particular because I don’t believe requiring small producers who grow coffee in perfectly environmentally-sustainable ways should have to pay for it.
 Many are unable to cover the costs (especially if we as consumers are unwilling to make it worthwhile) or even have the skills and time to manage the paperwork.
-1000 Faces has strong opinions along these lines regarding organic and shade certification, born out of their direct relationship with farmers.

 The last time we reviewed an Ecuadorian coffee, we weren’t especially impressed.
 That was a Caribou selection, and it was from Loja.
 Although it wasn’t a dark roast, it was a tad darker than we tend to like.
 1000 Faces roasted this coffee lighter.
 The roast level indicates medium, but it was on the lighter side.
 This lighter touch served the coffee well.